-Hence, night vision can help better protect your property by capturing video evidence of suspicious activities even with low-light conditions.
+Night vision can help better protect your property by capturing video evidence of suspicious activities even in low-light conditions.

-- Not overly expensive, depending on the effectiveness of the hardware
+- Not overly expensive, depending on the effectiveness and range

-- Infrared night vision cameras can record without any additional light
+- Infrared night vision cameras record without additional light

 - Extra hardware is not needed